jkandah/DecentralizedApplications/README.md

   * Arbitrationcoin, Type III Decentralized App&nbsp;– Lets two parties settle disputes trust-lessly.
   * Ai-coin, Type III Decentralized App - &nbsp;Providing intelligent automated actions to users

-### 12\.
-These Decentralized Apps will surpass in utility, user adoption and network value the world’s largest corporations.

-Surpassing Western Union, Visa, Facebook, Google, Amazon and other Multinational Corporations is not only possible utilizing the Decentralized Application model, it is in fact inevitable.
-Either these corporations will be surpassed by Decentralized Applications or they will adopt the characteristics of Decentralized Applications to a point where there isn’t a real distinction between the two. &nbsp;

 ### 13\.
 Conclusion.

  Classifying this wave of new entities as Decentralized Applications is a more helpful way to understand the immense potential of the model pioneered by Bitcoin.
 We agree with other writers who have put forth that by transitioning from the classification of “digital currencies” to that of an Decentralized Applications, revolutionary new projects can be designed and developed.